 Rule #4 — If It Happens Again, It Needs a System

-How much time could you save in a month if you found a gym closer to your home?
-How much could you cut from your time spent on clearing your inbox daily if you got rid of those unnecessary newsletters?
+Fixed time activities can be made to fit around your schedule instead of dictating it.
+For example, how much time could you save in a month if you found a gym closer to your home?
+How much could you cut from your time spent clearing your inbox daily if you got rid of those unnecessary newsletters?

 Rule #5 — If It’s Not Scheduled, It Won’t Happen

 If you have a long list of errands, block out a whole morning for them in your calendar next time.
 Schedule important and urgent tasks first as a “meeting with yourself” and be on time, as if it was a real meeting.
-Try to multitask as little as possible, and you’ll see tremendous progress on your work and life projects soon.
+Try to multitask as little as possible, and you’ll create effective time management skills and see tremendous progress on your work and life projects.

 10 Time Management Hacks You Can Start Using Right Now